Skip to main content

 The session view shows aggregated metrics:

-• Total LLM calls: Sum across all agents
+• Total LLM calls: sum across all agents

-• Total cost: Sum of all LLM costs
+• Total cost: sum of all LLM costs

-• Duration: Wall-clock time for entire session
+• Duration: wall-clock time for the entire session

-• Agent count: Number of distinct agents
+• Agent count: number of distinct agents

 Best Practices